mimiframework/Mimi.jl/docs/src/tutorials/tutorial_3.md

 set_dimension!(m, :time, years)
 ```

 At this point all parameters with a `:time` dimension have been slightly modified under the hood, but the original values are still tied to their original years.
-In this case, for example, the external parameter has been shorted by 9 values (end from 2595 --> 2505) and padded at the front with a value of `missing` (start from 2005 --> 1995).
+In this case, for example, the model parameter has been shorted by 9 values (end from 2595 --> 2505) and padded at the front with a value of `missing` (start from 2005 --> 1995).
 Since some values, especially initializing values, are not time-agnostic, we maintain the relationship between values and time labels.
 If you wish to attach new values, you can use `update_param!` as below.
 In this case this is probably necessary, since having a `missing` in the first spot of a parameter with a `:time` dimension will likely cause an error when this value is accessed.

-Create a dictionary `params` with one entry `(k, v)` per external parameter you want to update by name `k` to value `v`.
-Each key `k` must be a symbol or convert to a symbol matching the name of an external parameter that already exists in the model definition.
+Create a dictionary `params` with one entry `(k, v)` per model parameter you want to update by name `k` to value `v`.
+Each key `k` must be a symbol or convert to a symbol matching the name of a shared model parameter that already exists in the model definition.
 Part of this dictionary may look like:

 ```julia
 params = Dict{Any, Any}()